 - Make Ahead & Freezing Instructions: Prepare cake through step 4.
 Wrap the individual baked and cooled cake layers tightly and refrigerate for up to 2 days or freeze up to 3 months.
 Bring to room temperature, make mousse filling, then continue with step 6.
 You can prepare the chocolate mousse in advance.
 See step 5.
 You can also prepare the chocolate ganache ahead of time too.
 Refrigerate prepared ganache for up to 2-3 days.
 Bring to room temperature before spreading onto cake.
 Frosted cake freezes well, up to 3 months.
 Thaw overnight in the refrigerator, then bring to room temperature or serve cold.

 - 3 Layer Cake: You can also prepare this cake as a 3 layer cake.
-Divide batter between three 8-inch or 9-inch cake pans and bake for 22-25 minutes or until a toothpick inserted in the center comes out clean.
+Divide batter between three 8-inch or 9-inch cake pans in step 1 and bake for 22-25 minutes or until a toothpick inserted in the center comes out clean.
 Use about 2 cups of chocolate mousse between each layer.

 - Espresso Powder/Coffee: Espresso powder and coffee will not make the cake taste like coffee.
 Rather, they deepen the chocolate flavor.
 I highly recommend them both.
 If coffee isn’t your thing, you can leave out the espresso powder and use extra hot water instead of the hot coffee.